Fair Isle Knitting – What It Is, History, & Stranded Knitting Tutorial

 Fair Isle knitting isn’t as complicated as it looks!
 It just takes practice.
 This knitting technique is beautiful when completed!
-The designs are stunning and there are so many garments and accessories that lend themselves to using this style.
+The designs are stunning and there are so many garments and accessories that lend themselves to using this color work style.

-I reviewed, fact checked and updated this post on March 21, 2023.
+I reviewed, fact checked and updated this post on May 22, 2023.

 Table Of Contents